Are you being paid below minimum wage guidelines?

 - Some farm workers

-- Employees who work with less than four employees
+- Employees who work with fewer than four co-employees

 - Domestic workers